deepnsoul/deepnsoul.github.io/_posts/2020-03-21-why_ag_remain.md

 - Psychoanalysis also **gave astrology a big boost** around this time.
 - One of the founders of psychoanalysis was Carl Jung he popularized the idea of personality types.
 - Jung said that "my evenings **are taken up very largely with** astrology." **in his correspondence with** Sigmund Freud.
+-Astrology is definitely more art than science.
+That doesn't mean it doesn't have a lot of value to people's lives.
+People all wonder what our day has **in store** for us and what our future holds.
+- The positive outlook you can get from reading a horoscope can even make you preform better on cognitive and creativity tests. **That belief in something can be enough**.

 *ref. 익스플레인: 세계를 해설하다, NETFLIX; 점성술, 별을 읽다*